esohkevin/esohkevin.github.io/docs/about.md

 Bioinformatics (as are key to learning anything).
 I can say I have picked up a few tricks that should be useful to new learners as well as to other Bioinformaticians.

-**esohinformatics** is a platform to share my solutions to some of the problems I have encountered doing bioinformatics or problems that colleagues have shared with me and that do not have comprehensive solutions in the public domain.
+**esohinformatics** is a platform to share some the tricks I picked from my approach to learning Bioinformatics, as well as to share my solutions to some of the problems I have encountered doing Bioinformatics or problems that colleagues have shared with me and that do not have comprehensive solutions in the public domain.
 I will share these in the form of tutorials and short posts.
 I will also share workflows that I have developed for various projects.